 The case of the non-canonical seduction

 Part of what made this book special was that Meyer wrote it as John Watson and presented it as a lost adventure with himself credited only as "editor."
 Today that is almost the standard way to present a Holmes pastiche, but this was a pretty original idea back in 1974 when the book came out.
 I'm not Holmes expert enough to know whether Meyer was the very first person to write a Holmes novel in the voice of John Watson, but he might have been.
-He also brilliantly turns the Moriarty story on its head, and shows us Holmes as a drug addict, but you know all this.
+He also brilliantly turns the Moriarty story on its head and shows us Holmes as a drug addict, but you know all this.

 Pictured above is my cherished signed first edition hardcover.
-No, it's not Doyle; but I think Meyer's book could be the most significant non-canonical work of them all.
+No, it's not Doyle, but I think Meyer's book could be the most significant non-canonical work of them all.
 It certainly seduced me into the world of Baker Street.

 Title: The Seven-Per-Cent Solution